Yaswanthsai28/Freshwork_Assignment/README.md

 JSON is used for converting String to Object and Viceversa.

+### Constraints

+1) Key can only be string with atmost 32 chars.

+2) Value can only be in JSON with maximum of 16KB.

 ### Steps to run the project

 1) Open Command Prompt.